openstack-archive/instack/README.md

 https://github.com/agroup/instack-undercloud/blob/master/json-files/fedora-20-undercloud-packages.json
 for an example).

+Be aware that most elements are not idempotent.
+Subsequent runs of instack with the same set of elements will often fail due to things files and directories already existing.
+One way around this is to write a clean up element for your environment that cleans up before a run early in pre-install.d, and then always include that element when you run instack.

 <pre><code>
 usage: instack [-h] [-e [ELEMENT [ELEMENT ...]]]
                [-p ELEMENT_PATH [ELEMENT_PATH ...]] [-k [HOOK [HOOK ...]]]